weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setTTL()

-Set the amount of time in milliseconds for which the message can live in the message queue.
+Set the amount of time, in milliseconds, for which the message can live in the message queue.

 ```javascript
 const { Message } = require('redis-smq');